gojimmypi/IoT_BBQ/Assignments/Final_Project.md

 The [SSD31306 configuration](../IoT_BBQ_STM32/SSD1306/ssd1306_conf.h) is currently using `I2C3` instead.
 (See also the [SSD1306 default template](../IoT_BBQ_STM32/SSD1306/ssd1306_conf_template.h))

-Lesson learned: always do a simple IO level and control check on GPIO lines before starting somwthing more complex such as I2C communication.
+Lesson learned: always do a simple IO level and control check on GPIO lines before starting something more complex such as I2C communication.

 ### Known library Problems